abrovinc/flutter_event_notifier/README.md

 ## Feedback and Contributions
 Feedback, bug reports, and contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.

-License
-This library is available under the MIT license.
-See the [LICENSE](LICENSE) file for more details.